thibaudgg/video_info/README.md

 User-Agent when empty defaults to "VideoInfo/VERSION" - where version is current VideoInfo version, e.g. **"VideoInfo/0.2.7"**.

-It supports all openURI header fields (options), for more information see: [openURI DOCS](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/open-uri/rdoc/OpenURI.html)
+It supports all `OpenURI` header fields (options), for more information see: [OpenURI docs](https://ruby-doc.org/3.2.0/stdlibs/open-uri/OpenURI.html).

 You can also include an `iframe_attributes` or `url_attributes` hash to the `embed_code` method to include arbitrary attributes in the iframe embed code or as additional URL params: